jtnystrom/Discount/README.md

 ### Running Discount

-Discount can run locally on your laptop, on a cluster, or in the cloud.
-It has been tested standalone with Spark 3.1.0, and also on AWS EMR and on Google Cloud Dataproc.
+Discount can run locally on your laptop, on a cluster, or on cloud platforms that support Spark (tested on AWS EMR and Google Cloud Dataproc).

 To run locally, download the Spark distribution (3.0 or later) (http://spark.apache.org).